bloominstituteoftechnology/Secret-Gists/spec.md

 Incomplete

-# Retrieve an encrypted gist for yourself 7
+# Retrieve an encrypted gist for yourself 7 // done

 **Expected Functionality**